NomicFoundation/slang/documentation/public/user-guide/rust-crate/using-the-parser.md

 --8<-- "documentation/public/user-guide/inputs/using-the-parser.sol"
 ```

-We begin by creating a `Language` object with a specified version.
+We begin by creating a `Parser` object with a specified version.
 This is an entry point for our parser API.
 Then we can use it to parse the source file, specifying the top-level nonterminal to parse:

 ```{ .rust }